yukikitayama/machine-learning/note/math.md

   - A matrix gives us an identity matrix
   - `A^(-1)A = I`. `A^(-1)` is an inverse matrix of `A`
   - Inverse matrix can be applied from either left or right to still get the identity matrix
+  - If we see matrix is something to transform a vector, the inverse matrix does `reverse transformation`
 - `Triangular matrix`
   - Everything below the body diagonal is zero.
 - `Echelon form`